chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 Key Findings:
 1. Tyler has sudo privileges and was created during system installation.
-2. PostgreSQL’s password found as _Zd_zx7N823/ (from the  and Silverpeas Docker containers).
+2. PostgreSQL’s password found as _Zd_zx7N823/ (from the Silverpeas Docker containers).

-When we find a password for a user, it is always a good idea to check whether such user did password reuse: for instance, in this case we are hoping that the user of tyler has the same password for PostgresSQL as for his ssh user:
+When we find a password for a user, it is always a good idea to check whether such user did password reuse: for instance, in this case, we are hoping that tyler reused the same password for PostgresSQL as for his ssh account:

 ```
-# Let's hope that tyler's user reused the same password he also used for the database
+# Let's hope that tyler reused the same password he also used for the database
 tim@silver-platter:~$ su tyler    # _Zd_zx7N823/
 Password:
 tyler@silver-platter:/home/tim$ whoami